Raphael-Boichot/Neogeo-MVS-one-slot-stereo-mod/README.md

 This of course does not suppress all the sound artifacts of some Chinese bootlegs and other 1XX-in-1 cartridges (they are unfixable), but at least makes the sound output more enjoyable (I guess close enough to a genuine arcade cabinet) and the tuning from the onboard potentiometer is now possible on the whole scale.

 ![](/My_setup_for_dummy_load.jpg)
-My particular setup for dummy load: 2x47 Ohms direct connected to the JAMMA comb on a SmallCab Supergun Deluxe 2 (in parallel here).
+My particular setup for dummy load: 2x47 Ohms direct connected to the JAMMA comb on a SmallCab Supergun Deluxe 2 (in parallel here, mono).
 Note that sound must go through the RCA connectors because the jack plug bypasses the electrical connectors on this supergun.